hmuwonge/real-estate-management-app/README.md

-# 🧩 SawaTech Mini Property Management Project Setup Guide
+# 🧩 RealEstate Mini Property Management Project Setup Guide (.Net Core and Angular)

 Welcome to the documentation for this project built with **ABP Framework** on the backend and **Angular** on the frontend.